 I know you might just want to pin everything you see to get more content… but don’t!
 It is important to only pin what is on-brand, and what your ideal client will want to see.
 If your ideal client hates is sophisticated, older, and hates hot pink weddings, why would you pin a ton of hot pink weddings?!

 So how do you find out what your viewers want to see?
-First, you need a business profile (which yours should have already!)
-If your Pinterest is for your company, and not a business profile, read how to switch here!
 Once you have a business profile, Pinterest has a handy tool called Audience Insights.
 Go to your Analytics, and at the bottom, you will see Audience Insights.
 This handy tool tells you EXACTLY what your audience is.
 You can even click on each category under Categories and Interests to see exactly how that audience is broken down.

 Automate, automate, automate!